toolbear/ballad/README.md

-## Differences from G/W/T in other languages (e.g. rspec-given, jasmine-given, mocha-gwt)
+## Differences from G/W/T in other languages

+Given/When/Then implementations in other languages (e.g. rspec-given, jasmine-given, mocha-gwt) have historically been written as extensions to rspec or an equivalent framework.
+They also tend to be written in languages that have closures.

-* Ballad is an extension to JUnit, not to an rspec-like framework.
-There are no `#before/#beforeEach/#after/#afterEach` hooks nor is there an `#it`.
-This omission is intentional
+With Ballad:

+* There are no `#before/#beforeEach/#after/#afterEach` hooks.
+You should prefer setting up preconditions with `#Given`.
+You can use JUnit's `@Before`; there are no ordering guarantees between `#Given` and `@Before` (the ordering of nested Givens is well defined, however).

+* There are no `#it` blocks; specifications/assertions must be written with `#Then`.

 * Java 8 lambas aren't closures; variables in an outer scope must be "effectively final".
-  Two workarounds — member variables and `Var` wrappers — are available for writing DRY specs.
+Part of what makes Given/When/Then so expressive and consise is altering initial conditions in nested scopes while reusing `#Given` and `#When` clauses from outer scopes.
+Two workarounds — member variables and `Var` wrappers — can be used to approximate closures.

 ## Example